DouweM/karaoke/README.md

 # => "Nobody here knocking at my door\n" and so on.

 # Behind the scenes, karaoke searches Google to find results on any of these sites:
-# (Rap)Genius, MetroLyrics, Lyricsfreak, AZLyrics, DirectLyrics and LyricsMania
+# (Rap)Genius, MetroLyrics, Lyricsfreak, AZLyrics, DirectLyrics, LyricsMania and LimitlessLyrics
 # Next, karaoke reads the lyrics from the highest ranked Google search result.

 # If, for whatever reason, you want access to all of the found lyrics